- As an incoming student, can I get housing?

 13. How safe is the neighborhood?

 Urban living requires that one is constantly alert, aware of their surroundings and follows basic safety precautions.
-Our high-rise buildings have 24-hour Door Attendants and NYU Public Safety provides 24-hour security services.
+Our high-rise buildings have 24-hour Door Attendants and NYU Campus Safety provides 24-hour security services.

 14. What are the housing rates?

 Your license is for the full academic year; billing is by semester.
 Rates vary according to apartment type.

 15. What is the phone service?